Return to Photo Index Return to Clickable Map Return to Home Page

 Luxor, Egypt

-Salesman greeting me at a high pass near the Valley of the Kings; even during a trek across the remote wasteland
+Salesmen greeting me at a high pass near the Valley of the Kings.
+Even during a trek across the remote wasteland

 between the Valley of the Kings and the Valley of the Queens, one can't escape Egypt's "crafty" peddlers -